donejs/donejs/docs/guides/place-my-order.md

 ### Using a test runner

+**Note**: If you are using Firefox for development, close the browser temporarily so that we can run our tests.

 The tests can be automated with any test runner that supports running QUnit tests.
 We will use [Testee](https://github.com/bitovi/testee) which makes it easy to run those tests in any browser from the command line without much configuration.
 In fact, everything needed to automatically run the `src/test.html` page in Firefox is already set up and we can launch the tests by running:

 ```